PelionIoT/mbl-cli/README.md

 Previously the developer certificate had to be added to your Mbed Linux OS build configuration.
 Now you can provision your devices dynamically at runtime using the MBL-CLI.

-When updating the firmware on a device you must upload a signed [firmware manifest](https://cloud.mbed.com/docs/current/updating-firmware/firmware-manifests.html) to the Pelion cloud.
+To update the firmware on a device you must upload a signed [firmware manifest](https://cloud.mbed.com/docs/current/updating-firmware/firmware-manifests.html) to the Pelion cloud.

 An update authority certificate is used to sign the firmware update manifest.
 The manifest is then uploaded to Pelion Device Management and can be used to initiate a firmware update campaign.
-MBL-CLI provides a command to create the update authority certificate.
+MBL-CLI will accept an update certificate created with the `manifest-tool` and use this to provision your device.
+MBL-CLI also provides a command to create an update authority certificate.
 [More information on the update authority certificate](https://cloud.mbed.com/docs/current/updating-firmware/update-auth-cert.html).

 Pelion provides several REST APIs relating to device management.
 The API keys used to authenticate with the Pelion APIs are created in the Pelion Device Management portal.
 MBL-CLI requires use of an API key to perform provisioning activities.